Juanmam/hivecode/doc/source/modules/hivecore/functions/to_list.rst

 to_list
 =======

-.. autofunction:: hivecore.function.to_list
+.. autofunction:: hivecore.functions.to_list
    :noindex:

 Example
 ^^^^^^^
 ..  code-block:: python

-    from hivecore.function import to_list
+    from hivecore.functions import to_list
     from pandas import DataFrame

     # Pandas DataFrame